 Creating a transparent and quality customer experience is a requirement and not an option.
 In fact, your reputation depends on it.

-Doing this will help you build strong and positive long-term relationships.
+The above mindset and communication approach this will help you build strong and positive long-term relationships.
 Having said that, every one in awhile you’re going to get a complaint or hater.
 When this happens, you and everyone else in your company need to learn how to hug your haters.
 Here’s how you do just that (Jay Baer’s new book “Hug Your Haters”)

-I think that if you want to stand out and get noticed, it’s important to be an early adaptor and embrace new digital platforms.
+I think that if you want to stand out and get noticed, it’s important to be an early user and embrace new digital platforms.
 Think of each platform as a welcome mat to your business.
 The more welcome mats you have, the greater the convenience to your potential customers and the greater the opportunity to create relationships and sales.

 HELP, SHARE AND ADD VALUE